sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon17.png)

-10. in your browser, the file will be downloaded. the name is a guid with .json as the extension
+10. in your browser, the file will be downloaded. the name is a GUID with .json as the extension

     ```json
     {"protocol":"Amqp","authType":"{ \"scope\": \"device\", \"type\": \"sas\", \"issuer\": \"iothub\" }","time":"2016-11-07T22:10:28.5889858Z","operationName":"deviceConnect","category":"Connections","level":"Information","deviceId":"DummyDevice"}